Bath & Body Works (NYSE:BBWI) PT Raised to $50.00

-Bath & Body Works (NYSE:BBWI – Get Rating) had its price target increased by investment analysts at Bank of America from $48.00 to $50.00 in a report issued on Thursday, The Fly reports.
-Bank of America‘s price objective would suggest a potential upside of 30.79% from the stock’s current price.
+Bath & Body Works (NYSE:BBWI – Get Rating) had its target price boosted by equities research analysts at Citigroup from $48.00 to $50.00 in a report issued on Friday, The Fly reports.
+The brokerage presently has a “buy” rating on the stock.
+Citigroup’s target price indicates a potential upside of 30.79% from the company’s previous close.

-Other research analysts also recently issued research reports about the company.
-Raymond James lifted their price target on Bath & Body Works from $43.00 to $48.00 and gave the company a “strong-buy” rating in a report on Friday, August 19th.
-Deutsche Bank Aktiengesellschaft boosted their target price on Bath & Body Works from $41.00 to $46.00 in a research note on Friday, August 19th.
-Wells Fargo & Company boosted their target price on Bath & Body Works from $50.00 to $55.00 and gave the company an “overweight” rating in a research note on Thursday.
-B. Riley boosted their target price on Bath & Body Works from $44.00 to $48.00 in a research note on Tuesday, August 16th.
-Finally, BMO Capital Markets boosted their target price on Bath & Body Works from $45.00 to $48.00 and gave the company an “outperform” rating in a research note on Thursday, August 18th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $51.65.
+A number of other research firms have also weighed in on BBWI.
+Piper Sandler reduced their target price on Bath & Body Works to $44.00 in a report on Friday, July 22nd.
+Barclays lifted their target price on Bath & Body Works from $33.00 to $42.00 and gave the company an “equal weight” rating in a report on Friday, August 19th.
+Wells Fargo & Company lifted their target price on Bath & Body Works from $50.00 to $55.00 and gave the company an “overweight” rating in a report on Thursday.
+The Goldman Sachs Group lifted their target price on Bath & Body Works from $32.00 to $49.00 and gave the company a “buy” rating in a report on Friday, August 19th.
+Finally, B. Riley lifted their target price on Bath & Body Works from $44.00 to $48.00 in a report on Tuesday, August 16th.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $51.65.

-Several large investors have recently made changes to their positions in the business.
-State Street Corp raised its holdings in Bath & Body Works by 0.6% in the 3rd quarter.
-State Street Corp now owns 10,038,767 shares of the company’s stock valued at $327,264,000 after acquiring an additional 58,201 shares in the last quarter.
-Third Point LLC acquired a new position in Bath & Body Works in the 3rd quarter valued at approximately $265,201,000.
-Steadfast Capital Management LP raised its holdings in Bath & Body Works by 7,923.4% in the 1st quarter.
-Steadfast Capital Management LP now owns 6,760,507 shares of the company’s stock valued at $323,152,000 after acquiring an additional 6,676,247 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in Bath & Body Works by 8.2% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 6,364,253 shares of the company’s stock valued at $171,326,000 after acquiring an additional 484,674 shares in the last quarter.
-Finally, Renaissance Technologies LLC raised its holdings in Bath & Body Works by 114.0% in the 2nd quarter.
-Renaissance Technologies LLC now owns 3,778,033 shares of the company’s stock valued at $101,705,000 after acquiring an additional 2,012,700 shares in the last quarter.
-Institutional investors and hedge funds own 96.19% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of BBWI.
+Third Point LLC bought a new stake in Bath & Body Works in the 3rd quarter worth approximately $265,201,000.
+Steadfast Capital Management LP lifted its position in Bath & Body Works by 7,923.4% in the first quarter.
+Steadfast Capital Management LP now owns 6,760,507 shares of the company’s stock valued at $323,152,000 after purchasing an additional 6,676,247 shares during the last quarter.
+Balyasny Asset Management LLC bought a new stake in Bath & Body Works in the third quarter valued at approximately $94,163,000.
+Renaissance Technologies LLC lifted its position in Bath & Body Works by 114.0% in the second quarter.
+Renaissance Technologies LLC now owns 3,778,033 shares of the company’s stock valued at $101,705,000 after purchasing an additional 2,012,700 shares during the last quarter.
+Finally, Sumitomo Mitsui Trust Holdings Inc. bought a new stake in Bath & Body Works in the second quarter valued at approximately $36,823,000.
+Institutional investors own 96.19% of the company’s stock.

 Bath & Body Works, Inc operates a specialty retailer of home fragrance, body care, and soaps and sanitizer products.
 The company sells its products under the Bath & Body Works, White Barn, and other brand names through specialty retail stores and websites located in the United States and Canada, as well as through international stores operated by partners under franchise, license, and wholesale arrangements.